Paula Robison: Career

 When the Chamber Music Society of Lincoln Center was established in the autumn of 1969, Robison was one of the founding members.
 She played in the first concerts in the recently opened Alice Tully Hall.
-She had her own recital series the hall for 5 years, called "Paula and..."
+She had her own recital series at the hall for 5 years, called "Paula and..."

 She also continued to play often at Carnegie Hall, long after her debut as Volière, in programs as diverse as J. S. Bach with Alexander Schneider in his Christmas and New Year's Eve Midnight Concerts, Mozart with the Leipzig Gewandhaus Orchestra, François Borne's Fantaisie brillante sur Carmen with Skitch Henderson and the New York Pops, the New York Premiere of Leon Kirchner's Music for Flute and Orchestra with Michael Tilson Thomas and the American Symphony Orchestra, Takemitsu's I Hear the Water Dreaming with John Nelson and the Indianapolis Symphony Orchestra, as well as a program of Choro and Bossa Nova with a group of Brazilian and American musicians.

 On July 23, 1971, she premièred the first of Leon Kirchner's compositions commissioned for her, Flutings for Paula, in Sanders Theater at Harvard University.
 On September 21, 2006 she premiered the expanded version of the score with The Chamber Music Society of Lincoln Center at Alice Tully Hall, together with percussionist Ayano Kataoka.

 Ms. Robison gave concerts at the Metropolitan Museum of Art every season for over 30 years, at the Grace Rainey Rogers Auditorium as well as in the Medieval Sculpture Court and in the Temple of Dendur with Chamber Orchestra.

 Her touring continued, with frequent concerts at the Kennedy Center in Washington DC.
 She performed internationally with the Budapest Strings.
 She continued as a participant at the Marlboro Festival, playing with Rudolf Serkin, Mieczysław Horszowski, and others.
 She has also collaborated with pianists Jean-Yves Thibaudet and Yefim Bronfman, harpsichordists Kenneth Cooper and John Gibbons, as well as the guitarist Frederic Hand.

 In 1971, she began to play at the Spoleto Festival.
 In 1977 she and Scott Nickrenz were appointed co-directors of the Noontime Concerts, and they continued in that capacity until 2003, both in Italy and in Charleston, SC.
 As a result, Robison was awarded the Premio Pegaso and the Adelaide Ristori prizes for her contribution to Italian cultural life.
 Together with the harpist Heidi Lehwalder, they toured as members of the Orpheus Trio from 1971 to 1983.
 Beginning in 1978 until 1990, she toured with the guitarist Eliot Fisk and with the pianist Ruth Laredo.
 In the late 1970s she was playing at least 100 concerts in a year.
 She toured Japan in 1978, performing Takemitsu's I Hear the Water Dreaming there not long after its premiere in the US.